R0bert26/EduNote/readme.md

 ## Setup

 - Install required libraries with vcpkg: './vcpkg install crow soci[postgresql] libsodium'
-- Rename .env.example to .env and fill in database details
+- Rename .env.example to .env and fill in database details.
+Run commands from .sql to create tabels for application
 - Build and run tha application.
 Open browser at http://localhost:18080

 ## License